learning-zone/angular-basics/README.md

 * **automatic retries**: Network requests are retried upon failure, reducing “red builds” due to single request fails or temporary network issues.
 * **parallel downloads**: Yarn uses parallel workers to download packages, thus maximizing resource utilization and reducing the time builds take to run.
 * **caching**: Yarn caches every package it downloads, so it never needs to download it again.
-* **lock file**: A dedicated lock file ( yarn.lock ) that keeps dependencies locked to specific versions, similar to Ruby’s Gemfile.lock.
+* **lock file**: A dedicated lock file ( yarn.lock ) that keeps dependencies locked to specific versions, similar to Ruby Gemfile.lock.

 #### Q. ***Explain the below code?***